mschlafly/MDP_analysis/README.md

 - plot_branching_intersections.py generates Figure 1B from the associated paper using human trial data
 - path_figure.py is used to generate the cost of each action for Figure 1A of the paper
 - player_path_plot.py plots the path of the player relative to an observed or unobserved adversary for the supplementary material
+- plot_convergence.py plots the MDP and POMDP data parameter data to determine the number of actions/simulations to reach convergence